 Green improvements to homes have become a big trend in recent years.
 Not only do homeowners benefit from tax breaks, they also benefit from their home’s energy efficiency that helps reduce the cost of heating, water, and air-conditioning.

 Did you know that taxes on property can be deducted?
 In addition, interest paid on your mortgage can may be a tax deduction.

 When a lender writes off a debt the amount that the lender has forgiven is taxable for federal income taxes.
 In 2007 however the Mortgage Forgiveness Debt Relief Act allowed debt forgiveness amounts to be exempt.
 The act was meant to be temporary to help people struggling in the midst of the housing crisis, and Congress is considering renewing it for 2016.

 Mortgage insurance premiums deduction.

-Today many lenders require home owners to acquire private mortgage insurance (PMI) but up until 2015 taxpayers could not write off this cost like they could the interest of a mortgage.
+Today many lenders require home owners in the District to acquire private mortgage insurance (PMI) but up until 2015 taxpayers could not write off this cost like they could the interest of a mortgage.
 If the bill is extended homeowners will be able to write off their PMI in 2016 as well.